miyagawa/plack-handbook/en/19_cascade_multiple_applications.md

     $map->mount("/static" => $app);
     $map->to_app;

-This application is mapped to `/static` using URLMap, and all requests will try the three directories specified in `@paths` using App::File application and returns the first found  files.
+This application is mapped to `/static` using URLMap, and all requests will try the three directories specified in `@paths` using App::File application and returns the first found file.
 It might be useful if you want to serve static files but want to cascade from multiple directories like this.

 ### Cascade different apps